AdobeDocs/alloy-docs/fundamentals/configuring-the-sdk.md

  **Required:** No\
  **Default Value:** `true`

-Enables the id syncs feature, which allows the firing of URLs to synchronize the Adobe unique user ID with the unique user ID of a third party datasource.
+Enables the ID syncs feature, which allows the firing of URLs to synchronize the Adobe unique user ID with the unique user ID of a third party data source.

 ### `idSyncContainerId`
- **Type:** Nonnegative Integer\
+ **Type:** Number\
  **Required:** No\
  **Default Value:** none

 The container ID that specifies which ID syncs will be fired.
+This is a nonnegative integer that can be obtained from your consultant.